Fact #1: Over 22 million women in the United States have been raped in their lifetime. (National Intimate Partner and Sexual Violence Survey 2010)

 Fact #3: Of the 18.3% of women who have survived rape or attempted rape, 12.3% were younger than age 12 when they were first raped, and 29.9% were between the ages of 11 and 17.
 (National Intimate Partner and Sexual Violence Survey 2010)

-Fact #4: Every two minutes, somewhere in America, someone is sexually assaulted.
-(Rape, Abuse and Incest National Network (RAINN) calculation based on 2000 National Crime Victimization Survey.
+Fact #4: Every 90 seconds, somewhere in America, someone is sexually assaulted.
+(Calculation based on 2012 National Crime Victimization Survey.
 Bureau of Justice Statistics, U.S. Department of Justice)

 Fact #5: One out of every five American women has been the victims of an attempted or completed rape in their lifetime.
 (The National Intimate Partner and Sexual Violence Survey 2010)Fact #6: Approximately 1,270,000 women are raped each year.
 Another 6,646,000 are victims of other sexual crime, including sexual coercion, unwanted sexual contact, or unwanted sexual experiences.
 (Department of Justice 2010).